esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/06-practical-recommendations.md

 - "Certain soft skills are vital for teamwork."
 ---
 # Practical recommendations
-> ## Discussion: what do you recommend?
+> ## Discussion: your practical tips?
-> Based on your own experience,
+> Based on your own experience, what would be your top-3 practical tips that
-> what are practical tips that you have for working collaboratively?
+> you would like to give for working collaboratively?
 > This can be based on experience with formal teams, in pairs, or any other form of collaborative work.
 {: .discussion}

-Our recommendations:
+Our tips:
 - **Any mutation to the team makes a new team.** Whenever a team member leaves or is added to the team, you should treat this as the start of a new team.
 - **Teams need a coach.** Self-organization of teams doesn't happen automatically.